JagerBoi/bet_with_friend/README.md

 ## Introduction

-Bet with Friend is a platform that enables users to create, manage, and participate in bets with their friends.
+Bet with Friend is a platform that enables users to create, manage, and participate in bets with friends.
 The project is designed to be user-friendly and engaging, making it easy for friends to challenge each other and keep track of their bets.

 ## Features